The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 Copper or porcelain

 Ancient copper red is an innovation during the Qianlong period, which imitated ancient bronze in terms of shape, color, and decoration.
-Some of them, embossed copper patterns on the tea- glaze with a color similar to ancient bronze.
+Some of them, embossed copper patterns on the tea-leaf glaze with a color similar to ancient bronze.
 Others added red, blue, and green enamel rust spots to make the effect more realistic.

 The firing process of ancient copper red is complex.
 First, it needs to be fired at high temperatures to achieve the color of tea-leaf glaze.
 Then, gold enamel and green rust spots are painted on it.
 After that, it is fired again at low temperatures in the kiln.
 Only in this way can the ancient and mottled effect be achieved.
 Just like this flower cup, the glaze color is simple and the patterns are clear.
 The natural and realistic rust spots on the bottom are admirable.